 What breeds or mixes have we worked with?
 So far:

-rottweiler labrador labradoodle schipperke german shepherd dog american bulldog mystery mutt american pitbull terrier staffordshire terrier boston terrier chihuahua shikoku inu golden retriever designer dog jack russell terrier hungarian vizsla rhodesian ridgeback siberian husky great pyrenees alaskan husky poodle malamute boxer dog icelandic sheepdog coonhound aussie doodle malinois american akita inu corgi schnoodle maltese king charles cavalier spaniel english springer spaniel greyhound irish wolfhound spinone italiano bearded griffon shiba inu cock spaniel doberman pincher pomeranian english bulldog great dane border collie australian shepherd labrador retriever
+rottweiler labrador labradoodle schipperke german shepherd dog american bulldog mystery mutt american pitbull terrier staffordshire terrier boston terrier chihuahua shikoku inu golden retriever designer dog jack russell terrier hungarian vizsla rhodesian ridgeback siberian husky great pyrenees alaskan husky poodle malamute boxer dog icelandic sheepdog coonhound aussie doodle malinois american akita inu corgi schnoodle maltese king charles cavalier spaniel english springer spaniel greyhound irish wolfhound spinone italiano bearded griffon shiba inu cocker spaniel doberman pincher pomeranian english bulldog great dane border collie australian shepherd labrador retriever french bulldog